appacademy/Module-2-Resources/week-6/d3-binary-search-trees/notes/tree-traversal.md

 ## Breadth-first traversal:

-Breadth first traversal works by traveling across each level of a tree, visiting each node on a given level before moving to the next.
+Breadth first traversal works by traveling as deep as possible down each branch of a tree before moving to the next.

 Breadth-first traversal cannot be implemented using recursion.
 It is best implemented using a queue: